 Brushing and Flossing

 It’s more important than ever to brush and floss regularly when you have braces, in order to keep the teeth and gums healthy during orthodontic treatment.
 Patients who do not keep their teeth clean may require more frequent visits to their dentist for a professional cleaning.
 Adults who have a history of gum disease should also see a periodontist during orthodontic treatment.
-Watch the two videos below on the proper care of braces during orthodontic treatment.
+Watch the video below on the proper care of braces during orthodontic treatment.

 Eating with Braces

 What can you eat?
 Rather, let’s talk about what you shouldn’t eat!
-For the first day or so, it it important to stick to soft foods.
+For the first day or so, it is important to stick to soft foods.
 Avoid tough meats, hard breads, and raw vegetables.
 Before long, you’ll be able to bite a cucumber again, but you’ll need to protect your orthodontic appliances when you eat for as long as you’re wearing braces.

 Foods to Avoid